Mountain Ok people

-The Min peoples or Mountain Ok peoples are a cultural group in the West Sepik Province of Papua New Guinea.
+Min peoples or Mountain Ok are a cultural group in the West Sepik Province of Papua New Guinea and Highlands Papua in Indonesia.

 The Min peoples, though multiple distinct peoples, shared a ritual system.
 The Telefol were acknowledged by the Min as being at the highest level of sacred knowledge, and groups such as the Baktaman were at the lowest level.
-In this ranking the Urapmin were either at the top or at least very close to the Telefol.
+In this ranking, the Urapmin were either at the top or at least very close to the Telefol.